 We rejoice that a new missionary era has dawned.
 The dominant role of western missions is fast disappearing.
-God is raising up from the younger churches a great new resource for world evangelization, and is thus demonstrating that the responsibility to evangelise belongs to the whole body of Christ.
-All churches should therefore be asking God and themselves what they should be doing both to reach their own area and to send missionaries to other parts of the world.
+God is raising up from the younger churches a great new resource for world evangelization, and is thus demonstrating that the responsibility to evangelize belongs to the whole body of Christ.
+All churches should, therefore, be asking God and themselves what they should be doing both to reach their own area and to send missionaries to other parts of the world.
 A reevaluation of our missionary responsibility and role should be continuous.
-Thus a growing partnership of churches will develop and the universal character of Christ’s Church will be more clearly exhibited.
+Thus, a growing partnership of churches will develop and the universal character of Christ’s Church will be more clearly exhibited.
 We also thank God for agencies which labor in Bible translation, theological education, the mass media, Christian literature, evangelism, missions, church renewal and other specialist fields.
 They too should engage in constant self-examination to evaluate their effectiveness as part of the Church’s mission.

 (Rom.
 1:8; Phil.
 1:5; 4:15; Acts 13:1-3, I Thess.
 1:6-8)